Golmaal Again: Plot

-Gopal, Madhav, Lucky, Laxman and Laxman 2 are orphans in an orphanage in Ooty managed by businessman Joy Jamnadas.
-Gopal is afraid of ghosts, Lucky is mute and Laxman has a speech impediment.
-The boys find a baby girl and take her in, naming her Khushi.
-They care for her and are also aware of librarian Anna's ability to see ghosts and spirits.
-One day, when Madhav pranks and scares the timid Gopal in an empty bungalow, a fight ensues between the boys.
+Gopal, Madhav, Laxman, Laxman 2, and Lucky are orphans in an orphanage in Ooty managed by businessman Joy Jamnadas.
+Gopal is afraid of ghosts, Lucky is mute and Laxman has a lisp.
+Gopal and Laxman are a duo, and the rest are trio.
+Both have a mutual dislike for each other.
+They are also aware of the local librarian Anna's ability to see ghosts and spirits.
+The boys find a baby girl outside the orphanage one night and take her in, naming her Khushi and caring for her.
+One day, when Madhav pranks and scares the timid Gopal in an empty bungalow belonging to Jamanads's friend, the loving Colonel Chauhan, a fight ensues between the boys.
 Gopal gets punished, which prompts Gopal and Laxman to leave the orphanage, and soon, Madhav, Lucky and Laxman also do the same.
-Khushi is later adopted by the loving Colonel Chauhan and his wife.
+Khushi is later adopted.